oppia/oppia-web-developer-docs/Third-party-libraries.md

 ### `install_backend_python_libs.py`

 This script uses pip to install the Python dependencies we need in production to `third_party/python_libs`.
 We define these dependencies using `requirements.in`, which lists the libraries we depend on directly.
-Then `install_backend_python_libs.py` runs `scripts.regenerate_requirements` to generate `requirements.txt`, which lists those direct dependencies, plus all the packages that our direct dependencies need, and so on.
+Then `install_backend_python_libs.py` generates `requirements.txt`, which lists those direct dependencies, plus all the packages that our direct dependencies need, and so on.
 Both `requirements.in` and `requirements.txt` specify versions, so `requirements.txt` is analogous to `yarn.lock` in that it pins all the versions of all the Python packages we use in production.

 ## Upgrade dependencies